jimeh/git-basics/README.md

     * master

-This means we only have the default branch named "master" right now.
+This means we only have the default branch named `master` right now.

 ### 2. Create and switch to a new branch